Defense carries Vikings to sixth straight win; Case Keenum gets job done

 Fantasy fallout: All aboard the Tay Train.
 Latavius Murray showed off his effectiveness inside the red zone for a second straight week, scoring twice against the Rams from 8 and 1 yards out, respectively.
 Murray entered Week 11 with two rushing touchdowns on the season and is the first Vikings player with two rushing touchdowns in a game since Adrian Peterson did it against the Giants in the 2015 season.
 The Vikings put up 171 rushing yards on the Rams' stout defensive line, with 95 coming from Murray.

 The streak is over: Everson Griffen’s sack streak ends at eight.
-Griffen did not play last week in the Vikings' win over the Redskins due to a foot injury and was not able to sack Goff in Week 11.
+Griffen did not play last week in the Vikings' win over the Redskins because of a foot injury and was not able to sack Goff in Week 11.
 He had a sack in eight straight games to start the season and has 10 on the year.
-Third-year defensive end Danielle Hunter and Tashawn Bower sacked Goff on Sunday, with Goff's forcing a three-and-out late in the first quarter after the Rams had to burn a timeout the play before to avoid a delay of game penalty.
+Third-year defensive end Danielle Hunter and Tashawn Bower sacked Goff on Sunday, with Goff facing a three-and-out late in the first quarter after the Rams had to burn a timeout the play before to avoid a delay-of-game penalty.